Ennis Barbery – Ghana, Fall 2009

 Ennis Barbery [3rd year BA student in Anthropology in 2009]

 Status: Ennis was taking courses at the University of Ghana and traveling the country for the Fall 2009.
 She returned to Marshall in the Spring 2010 and graduated in Spring 2011 with Honors in Anthropology.
+After completing her Masters in Applied Anthropology at the University Maryland, Ennis took a position as Executive Director at the Museum of Chincoteague Island.

-Bio: Ennis is a cultural anthropology major from Athens, West Virginia, beginning her third year at Marshall University.
+Bio (at time of writing her posts): Ennis is a cultural anthropology major from Athens, West Virginia, beginning her third year at Marshall University.
 She studied at Oxford University over the summer through Marshall’s Yeager Scholars program, and is now studying for one semester at the University of Ghana in West Africa through the ISEP program.
 Ennis is interested in ethnography, linguistics, and the role of culture in art and literature, and she hopes to continue studying these areas of anthropology in graduate school.
 Ennis also enjoys photography, theater, and yoga.
 Although she is not certain of her career path yet, she knows she wants to continue traveling and learning about the ever shifting flow of ideas and culture throughout the world.

 December 06, 2009